Swall0w/slides/stapy33_20180711/PITCHME.md

     >>> first
     'Beautiful is better than ugly.'
     >>> last
-    'Namespaces are one honking great idea -- let's do more of those!'
+    "Namespaces are one honking great idea -- let's do more of those!"

 ---
 ## まとめ